 The cost-effective way to stabilise housing affordability across the whole of Britain

-If you haven’t already signed the petition, please sign if you want necessary changes to stop the present house price crisis from continuing to crash the starter end of our housing markets.
+If you haven’t already done so please sign the petition link at the bottom of this page if you want changes to stop the present house price crisis from continuing to crash the starter end of our housing markets.

 Sadly none of the political parties in Westminster are addressing the housing price crisis properly.
 This is hurting the nation’s economy by becoming an inflationary drag on the whole of society.